HelmyBlub/chatSim/tasks.md

 Tasks:
-- improve citizen behavior
+---------------------------------------------------
+Tasks done today:
+- check: food market customer want to sell mushrooms but eats his own mushrooms in between which makes trade stuck
+    - they adjust based on item amount on counter
 - check some more death reasons, maybe something is still off
 - check all jobs for breaks.
 When to check todos.
 Can lead to citizen death as some job action take a lot of time
-- check: food market customer want to sell mushrooms but eats his own mushrooms in between which makes trade stuck
-    - how to handle?

----------------------------------------------------
-Tasks done today:

 --------------------------------------------------
 Big Idea: